mfdutra/mem_benchmark/README.md

 The process is pinned to core 0 via `core_affinity` to reduce scheduling noise.

+### Why not C++?

+Performance is identical: Both compile to the same quality machine code.
+The hot loops (pointer chasing, sequential sum) are trivial enough that LLVM produces equivalent output for both languages.
+The unsafe get_unchecked in Rust gives us the same codegen as raw pointer/array access in C++.

+Where C++ could arguably help:
+- Inline assembly: Easier to use asm volatile with memory fences or specific prefetch instructions if you wanted cycle-level precision.
+Rust has core::arch::asm! but it's less ergonomic.
+- Intrinsics: More straightforward access to SIMD/cache control intrinsics (_mm_clflush, _mm_prefetch) if you wanted to add cache-line flushing or non-temporal stores.
+- Existing ecosystem: Tools like lmbench and tinymembench are C/C++, so there's more prior art to reference.

+Where Rust is better for this project:
+- cargo makes dependency management trivial (clap, tabled, core_affinity) — no CMake/vcpkg headaches
+- Safe defaults with surgical unsafe only where needed (the one get_unchecked call)
+- black_box is stable and purpose-built for benchmarking; C++ equivalent (benchmark::DoNotOptimize) requires Google Benchmark as a dependency

+Bottom line: The hot loops are 3-5 lines of code where both languages produce identical machine code.
+Everything else (CLI parsing, table formatting, shuffling) is non-critical code where Rust's tooling is more convenient.
+Switching to C++ would add build complexity for zero performance gain.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for details.